allo-protocol/allo-scan/SPEC.md

 ## Start the API

-To start your GraphQL API:
+Before starting your GraphQL API, make sure you already have another tab with Spec running (`spec start`).

+From another terminal tab:
 ```
 $ spec run graphql
 ```